swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 ### Link logs to the Evidently UI

-Now that Fluent Bit ships logs to the storage bucket and the Evidently UI service reads from a storage-bucket-backed workspace, create the script that connects the two.
+Now that Fluent Bit ships logs to the storage bucket and the Evidently UI service reads snapshots from a storage-bucket-backed workspace, create the script that generates those snapshots.
 This script is the cloud counterpart to `src/monitor_drift.py` from the previous chapter.
-It downloads the latest logs from the storage bucket, pulls the reference dataset from the DVC remote, generates an Evidently snapshot, and pushes it to the workspace.
+It downloads the latest logs from the storage bucket, pulls the reference dataset from the DVC remote, runs the Evidently report generator, and writes the resulting snapshot to the workspace.
+The UI service only reads from the workspace; the snapshot generation is a batch job that runs in this script inside GitHub Actions.

-!!! note "Why the snapshot is written by a script, not the UI service"

-    The Evidently UI service only reads snapshots from the workspace to display them.
-Creating a snapshot requires downloading logs, pulling the reference dataset, and running the Evidently report generator.
-That is a batch job, so it runs in `src/monitor_cloud.py` inside GitHub Actions and writes the snapshot to the same workspace the UI service reads from.

 #### Update `requirements.txt`